 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account, "Testimony of a Virginian," pp. 196, from "American Slavery as It Is," by Theodore Weld.
-He describes how slaves are chained together and states, "I have seen HUNDREDS of droves and chain-coffles of this description, and every coffle was a scene of misery and wo, of tears and brokenness of heart."
+So I enclose a short account, "Testimony of Mr. John M. Nelson - A Native of Virginia," pp. 135, from "American Slavery as It Is," by Theodore Weld.
+Nelson recounts how his father whipped runaway slaves, "I have seen them stripped naked and suspended by the hands, sometimes to a tree, sometimes to a post, until their toes barely touched the ground, and whipped with a cowhide until the blood dripped from their backs."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.